Summer is Pitta

 An irritable, very critical, or generally intense mental state

-I mentioned that summer is intense — but couple that seasonal quality with the heightened energy and pressures of the holiday season, and emotions can become fraught!
-It’s common to feel strung out at this time of year.
+I mentioned that summer is intense — but couple that seasonal quality with the heightened energy and pressures of the holiday season that we are still coming out of, emotions can become fraught!
+It’s common to feel strung out at that time of year.
 Overheated, overworked, and desperately in need of an ice cold drink and a little alone time.

 All of the expectations and family occasions can exaggerate the negative aspects of this Pita summer.
 But the good thing about that is that Ayurvedic practices can help to balance the silly season stress as well as the summer energy overload.